ryanmosz/crypto-trading-sim/memory-bank/progress.md

 # Progress Tracker

 ## Overall Status
-Phase 1 (Historical trading) is ~85% complete with core gameplay functional but save system needs fixes.
+Phase 1 (Historical trading) and Phase 2 (Now mode) are 100% complete!
+Core gameplay and all planned features are fully functional.

 ## What Works
 - Complete authentication flow (login/signup)